moonwalker/sitemapgen/README.md

 # sitemapgen
 sitemapgen is a Go library to easy generate sitemap.xml files that follows to [sitemap protocol]

+sitemapgen also supports localization urls following the xhtml specification.
+Read more on [google sitemap alternate language]

 # Usage
 ```go
 import (